chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 #### 1.3 Create Post [⏫](#part2-1)
 There are two approach with basic data type, and one using a data model for structured validation.
 The different between these two are:

-- Baic data type: FastAPI would not validate the request payload
+-**Baic data type**: FastAPI would not validate the request payload
-- Data Model: FastAPI will validate the incoming data against the Item model structure.
+- **Data Model**: FastAPI will validate the incoming data against the Item model structure.

 In the above, I have shown you the get method, which means read endpoint.
 In this part let me show how to create post.
 ```